Tilting theory for Gorenstein rings in dimension one: Proof of our results

 \subsection{Basic properties of $\Z$-graded modules}

 In this subsection, we assume that $R$ is a ring satisfying (R1) and (R2).
 Recall that $K$ is the $\Z$-graded total quotient ring of $R$.
-We fix a homogeneous non-zero-divisor $r\in R$ with positive degree $p>0$, which exists by our assumptions.
+Since $R$ is Cohen-Macaulay, each associated prime ideal of $R$ is minimal.
+By prime avoidance, there exists a homogeneous non-zero-divisor $r\in R$ with positive degree $p>0$.

 We start with the following easy observations.

 \begin{lemma} \begin{enumerate}[\rm(a)] \item The inclusion functor $\Mod^{\ge0}R\to\Mod^{\Z}R$ has a right adjoint functor $(-)_{\ge0}$. \item The restriction functor $\Mod^{\Z}K\to\Mod^{\Z}R$ has a left adjoint functor $K\otimes_R-$. \item For any $X\in\mod^{\Z}K$, we have $K\otimes_R(X_{\ge0})=X$. \end{enumerate} \end{lemma}